microsoftgraph/microsoft-graph-docs/content/walkthroughs/android.md

 Note that we have an access token in this line `String accessToken = tokenResponse.accessToken;`.
 Now you're ready to add code to call the Microsoft Graph.

 ## Call the Microsoft Graph
 If you're using the Microsoft Graph SDK, read on.
-If you're using REST, jump to the [Using the REST API](#using-the-rest-api) section.
+If you're using REST, jump to the [Using the Microsoft Graph REST API](#using-the-microsoft-graph-rest-api) section.

 ### Using the Microsoft Graph SDK
-The [Microsoft Graph SDK for Android ](https://github.com/microsoftgraph/msgraph-sdk-android) provides classes that builds requests and process results from the Microsoft Graph API.
+The [Microsoft Graph SDK for Android](https://github.com/microsoftgraph/msgraph-sdk-android) provides classes that builds requests and process results from the Microsoft Graph API.
 Follow these steps to use the Microsoft Graph SDK.

 1. Add internet permissions to your app.
 Open the **AndroidManifest** file and add the following child to the manifest element.
     ```xml